 I wasn’t really being scientific.
 I had no way of measuring my cortisol levels, I just wanted to see if it made me feel calmer and whether it had any impact on my dogs’ behaviour.

 Someone suggested it might be the protein powder that was responsible for the stomach cramps.
 Perhaps it was the supplements that gave me chronic diahorrea.
 Maybe I wasn’t following the diet properly.
 I’ve no idea, but after 6 weeks of needing to be very close to a toilet, I decided my stress levels were too high and I brought the experiment to an end.

 Another suggestion for reducing stress levels was particular forms of exercise.
 I read that the gentler activities like Yoga, Chi Kung and Tai Chi were better suited to Blood type ‘A’s.
 So for the good of my dogs (!)
 I decided to join a Tai Chi Class.

-Practising Tai Chi has introduced me to a whole new understanding of myself and is having big influence on me, and how I am with my dogs.
-I’m going to try and explain what I have learnt about myself, in a way that will make sense to others, in my next blog post.
-In the meantime, if you are interested in reading more about Tai Chi, you can read about the Five Winds School here
+Practising Tai Chi has introduced me to a whole new understanding of myself and had a big influence on me, and how I am with my dogs.
+If you are interested in reading more about Tai Chi, you can read about the Five Winds School here

-Until then, are you a blood type ‘A’?
+Maybe you have blood type ‘A’?
 Do you think you have stressy dogs?
 Or maybe you have another blood type, and see aspects reflected in your dog’s behaviour?
 Leave a comment, I’d be really interested to know.